 "So how long have you been doing this?"
 Monica asked after three minutes up the dusty trail.

 "I dunno.
 Like forever, I guess."
 He shrugged, looking back at her.
 He wore his favorite plaid flannel shirt over his favorite gray tank, along with his faded levis, his uniform for life.

 "I see."
 She shrugged back, still holding on to the backpack straps as if something might come undone if she didn't.

 They'd had a few phone calls since they'd met at the coffee shop.
 Even met up for breakfast at the University.
 They'd taken in a photo gallery and an art gallery the past week too.
 He didn't have to say much.
 She looked at art and he took in long gazes of her when she wasn't watching.
 They'd held hands.
 It felt nice.
 He liked the softness of her skin next to his.
-They'd almost had a goodbye kiss, but it had ended in a hug, instead.
+They'd almost had a goodbye kiss, but it ended in a hug, instead.

 "You think this is too soon?"
 He couldn't help but wonder.
 He wasn't one to dress up and take a girl out.
 Never had.

 "Whats to soon?"
 She looked at him as if she wasn't sure what game this was.

 He noticed her hair blowing about in the wind.
 She hadn't even brought a hat.
 He found a clean bandanna in his pocket.
 He told her to turn around.